Intermediate

 let testProductId: string;

-// => Shared variable across tests
+// => Shared variable accessible across all hooks and tests

 test.beforeAll(async ({ request }) => {